Seven Complications of Hypertension

-If the problem stays, your heart has to work twice as hard to pump your blood.
+If the problem persists, your heart has to work twice as hard to pump your blood.
 Your heart moves your blood through narrower vessels, which makes your blood pressure rise.

 Some have called it the “silent killer.”
 This is because in its first stages, it doesn’t have any symptoms and most people ignore they symptoms they have.
 That is, until they suffer something much worse.